x70b1/telegraf-apt/README.md

 This plugin runs continuously and prints an output in the interval requested by Telegraf.
 In addition, the output can be triggered externally, e.g. during `apt update` to get the latest status in almost real time.
 The Debian wiki is queried to check the [LTS status](https://wiki.debian.org/LTS).
-You can make use of [needrestart](https://github.com/liske/needrestart) to check the system for outdated libaries.
+You can make use of [needrestart](https://github.com/liske/needrestart) to check the system for outdated libraries.

 ## Configuration